Blog Layout

 Arrive

-New clients have already made a significant change by choosing to work with you.
-Now you as the coach get to observe where your client is at the beginning of their journey and validate their worries, concerns, and fears.
+New clients have already taken meaningful action by choosing to work with you.
+Now, you, as the coach, get to observe where your client is at the beginning of their journey and validate their worries, concerns, and fears.
 You both know the client is looking for a solution to their problems, and it’s your role to give permission for your client to go at their own pace.
-Allowing your client all the time and space they need for their process is building trust from the very beginning.
+Allowing your client all the time and space they need for their process builds trust from the very beginning.

 Affirm